Coyote

 CONTACT your area’s regional biologist.

-IMPORTANT: Do NOT touch or approach (or let pets and livestock approach) any wildlife that is acting suspiciously, as symtoms of canine distemper are similar to rabies.
-Cases of rabies are typically 100% fatal once visible symptoms appear in wildlife, pets, livestock, and people.
+IMPORTANT: Do NOT touch or approach (or let pets and livestock approach) any wildlife that is acting suspiciously.
+Canine distemper is very similar to rabies.
+Rabies is 100% fatal to all mammals, including humans, once symptoms occur.